 Strength (ABV) x Volume (ml) / 1000 = Number of units

-So, as an example, a bottle of Romance en Rouge is around 0.03% ABV:
+So, as an example, a bottle of alcohol-free wine at around 0.2% ABV:

 Alcohol is measured in units.
 Men and women are advised to consume no more than 14 units of alcohol spread over a week.
 Consuming all 14 units in one session is binge drinking and is harmful.
 Anyone who drinks alcohol is advised to have two or three alcohol-free days in a week.